andrii-vasyliev/demo-fastapi-for-robotframework-test-suite/readme.md

     `cd demo-fastapi-for-robotframework-test-suite`

+3. Create database, schema, roles, tables and functions using scripts provided in the `demo-fastapi-for-robotframework-test-suite/db`

-3. Create a virtual environment and activate it:
+4. Create a virtual environment and activate it:

     `python -m venv .venv`